 Most seniors believe they can stay at home and take care of themselves for the rest of their lives.
 And many family members believe they can provide the required care for as long as it takes.

-You may feel perfectly capable of continuing care at this time, as the idea of putting your parents in a nursing home can seem unsettling.
+You may feel perfectly capable of continuing care at this time.
+Or, maybe the idea of putting your parents in a nursing home is unsettling.
 It may even be difficult for you to trust an assisted living community with your parent’s care.

 While you may not yet feel ready to make the decision, it’s never too early to begin the conversation on future care.
 Have you talked to your parents about it?
 A frank discussion about how they see their lives progressing in the months and years ahead may be enlightening.

-Give yourself and your parents an honest assessment by asking yourself the following questions to see if assisted living might be the right choice.
+Give yourself and your parents an honest assessment.
+Ask yourself the following questions to see if assisted living might be the right choice.

 - Have you or your parents visited an assisted living community in recent years so you know what they’re like?
 Do they already have friends in assisted living?

 - Are your mom and dad getting the most out of life?
 Are they really able to do all the things they want to?

 - Is your parent getting out and interacting with their community?